Edgecumbe: Geography

 Edgecumbe is located inland from the coast on the end of the fertile Rangitaiki Plains.
 The nearby beach is part of Maketu.
 The volcanic cone of Mount Edgecumbe, 15 kilometres to the south and close to the town of Kawerau, is visible from Edgecumbe.

+Climate

 Clubs and organisations

 The Association Football Club Plains Rangers AFC is based at the Edgecumbe Domain, along with rugby and hockey.

 The Edgecumbe Volunteer Fire Brigade is located on SH2 and services the township and surrounding area.

 The town has a local rugby club, and a Kart Sport track.